How To Mend A Broken Heart

-It is no understatement to say a broken heart is akin to a bereavement but perhaps the hardest thing is knowing that the other person is still out there - getting on with their life - enjoying themselves!
-Meanwhile you are trying to piece yourself back together.
+It is no understatement to say a broken heart is akin to a bereavement.
+Grief is longing for what can never be again.
+But perhaps the hardest thing is knowing that the other person is still out there - getting on with their life - maybe even enjoying themselves!
+Meanwhile for you, the world has stopped, everything meaningless.

 And as with grief - there is no blueprint nor time frame for recovery.

 Knowing that I was writing this blog, a friend who had been through debilitating heartbreak asked me to share their experience:

 'The first year I thought I was fine, the second year was worse and by the third year I thought I was going mad'.

 Author Howard Jacobson captures the pain of heartbreak in his novel The Finkler Question, ‘Just when you think you've overcome the grief you are left with the loneliness’.

 As well as the grief, a break-up can be a serious dent to the 'ego' – our sense of who we are.
 Caught up in a cycle of anger, self-blame and forensic questioning of what went wrong, it is not unreasonable to ask, 'why has this happened to me?'
 At a deeper level you may be left with a nagging sense of not being good enough … of being incapable of love … or dare I say it ... of being unlovable.